You are here

 Self-tests for other serious diseases

-Most of the submissions did not comment on self-tests for serious diseases other than infectious diseases and cancer, and genetic testing for diseases and disorders.
+Most submissions did not comment on self-tests for serious diseases other than infectious diseases and cancer, and genetic testing for diseases and disorders.
 A few submissions favoured removing restrictions on self-tests generally, subject to favourable risk assessment and appropriate risk mitigation.

 One submission specifically proposed that self-testing IVDs for some serious conditions such as diabetes, kidney disease and heart diseases might have benefits for early detection and treatment.